Jay-Karia/finance-sync/plan.md

 A web application where groups of people can track shared expenses, see who owes what, and settle debts efficiently without requiring user authentication or complex invitation systems.

 ### Core Concept
-- One person creates a group and adds all members (name + email)
+- One person creates a group and adds all members (name)
 - Add expenses and specify who paid and who should split
 - Real-time balance calculations show who owes money to whom
 - Simplified settlement suggestions minimize transaction complexity